Giving Before You Get: 15 Great Examples of Reciprocity in Marketing

 P.S.
 For those interested, here’s a list of 10 SEO tools that you can either try for free or at a super-cheap price.

-EDIT: As Aviva Pinchas points out in the comments, HubSpot also has a website grader tool that helps you evaluate your marketing effectiveness by looking at factors like: website, social media activity, mobile responsiveness, blogging activity, email marketing, lead nurturing, and analytics.
+HubSpot also has a website grader tool that helps you evaluate your marketing effectiveness by looking at factors like: website, social media activity, mobile responsiveness, blogging activity, email marketing, lead nurturing, and analytics.
+Not only does this remain an incredibly useful tool, even today, but Founder & CTO Dharmesh Shah credited it with incredible traction:

 True&Co. offers a home try-on service, where customers can have 5 different bras and 5 other items sent right to their doorstep.